Affiliate links on Android Authority may earn us a commission. Learn more.

-It’s also great to see a budget Motorola phone with the latest version of Android out of the box.
+It was also great to see a budget Motorola phone with the latest version of Android at the time, out of the box.
 Motorola’s build of Android 12 is solid and it runs well on the G Stylus 5G.
 The brand left most of the elements of Android 12 intact, which means core experiences such as the home screen, quick settings shade, settings menu, and app drawer all mirror what you’ll see on a Google Pixel phone.

 Rather than sprinkle its customizations throughout the user interface, Motorola contained them within a single app called simply Moto.
 Here you can take advantage of Motorola’s tweaks to Android if you wish and do things like personalize the layout, enable gestures, view tips and tricks, make changes to the display, and customize the gaming experience.
 It’s dead simple to use these tools to make the phone your own.

 Wireless performance was excellent, though there are some limitations.
 The phone supports sub-6GHz 5G services.
 We tested it on Verizon’s 5G network and the Moto G Stylus 5G (2022) ran really well where Verizon’s mid-band was available.
 There’s no mmWave support on board, so you won’t see the absolute top 5G speeds in those rare mmWave-enabled areas, but the phone’s mobile data is plenty quick.
-The unlocked model supports a wider range of 5G bands that should be compatible with the extensive array of carriers that will eventually sell the phone.
+The unlocked model supports a wider range of 5G bands that should be compatible with an extensive array of carriers.

 What’s not so good?